inputforge/agentforge/README.md

 ### 1. Connect your repository

-Click **DETECT** in the header to auto-detect the git repo that AgentForge is running from.
-Alternatively, open **CONFIG** to:

-- Point to an existing local repo by path
-- Clone a remote repository into a local path
+Set the `REPO_PATH` environment variable to point at the repository you want agents to work in, or run AgentForge from inside that repo.
+The header shows the active repo URL and current branch once detected.

 ### 2. Create a ticket

-Click **+ NEW TICKET** and describe the task.
+Click **+ TICKET** in the header and describe the task.
 The first line becomes the ticket title automatically.
+Check **Start now** to immediately move the ticket to **In Progress**.

 ### 3. Launch an agent